 • Grade 3 - Extended knowledge of keys or accidentals in both the first position and closed positions.
-Full barre chords and moveable positions in the context of moderate tempos.
+Full barre chords and moveable positions in the context of moderate tempi.
 Comfortable with rhythmic patterns utilising compound time signatures at a variety of tempi.
-Abbreviated chords should not be presented at this grade.